nikicat/docker-elasticsearch/README.md

     `ElasticSearch cluster`;
   - `ELASTICSEARCH_CONFIG_NODE_NAME`, the name of this ElasticSearch node, driving the `node.name` configuration setting.
 Defaults to `Local node`;
+  - `ELASTICSEARCH_CONFIG_DATA_PATH`, a path, or comma-separated list of paths, to where ElasticSearch will store the persistent node data.
+Defaults to `/var/lib/elasticsearch`;
   - `ELASTICSEARCH_CONFIG_PEER_PORT`, the TCP port used by node-to-node communications, driving the `transport.tcp.port` setting.
 Defaults to 9300;
   - `ELASTICSEARCH_CONFIG_HTTP_PORT`, the HTTP port for the ElasticSearch REST